johndigital/funkstagram/README.md

 ### Summary:

-Funkstagram is a simple Wordpress plugin used to import photo feeds from Instagram.
+Funkstagram is a simple Instagram image importer for Wordpress.
+Pick users and/or tags and automatically load them into the Wordpress media library.

 ### Features: